karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

 # 4- AquaSec Trivy

-Trivy is an OSS vulnerability scanner for containers and other artifacts, using it with ``Azure Pipelines`` it's easy and quite straightforward.
+Trivy is an OSS vulnerability scanner for containers and other artifacts, using it with ``Azure Pipelines`` it's really simple and straightforward.

 Here's a code snippet showing how you can run the Trivy scanner with ``Azure Pipelines``:
 ```yaml